Compare Trade School

 About this data

-This table is based on 5 of 28 schools in our database that offer Optician programs and report tuition data to IPEDS.
+This table is based on 5 of 28 schools in our database with programs related to Optician that report tuition data to IPEDS.
 "Typical Tuition" shows the median (middle value) for each school type.
 Tuition shown is the published annual rate before financial aid or scholarships.
+CIP: 51.1801.

 Financial aid options